+Habitat trees include:

-Habitat trees means trees used for habitat, nesting and feeding.
-Habitat trees are trees used or potentially used by hollow-dwelling fauna.
-Habitat trees are identified as a living tree with one or more visible hollows of 10 cm or more in diameter that positioned at least two metres above the base of the tree.
-Nest trees are trees which contain an active bird's nest or the nest of a raptor or other bird which utilises the same nest year after year.
-Feed trees are trees which display five or more incisions typically made by a yellow bellied glider.
+- 1. living trees with one or more visible hollows of 10 cm or more in diameter and positioned at least two metres above the base of the tree.
+Habitat trees are used, or potentially used, by hollow-dwelling fauna; or - 2. trees that contain an active bird's nest or the nest of a raptor or other bird that uses the same nest each year.